goodguyry/IndexedJS/README.md

 };
 ```

-Then instantiate a new IndexedJS object, passing in the object you declared.
+Then instantiate a new IndexedJS object, passing in the declared object.

 ```javascript
 var RockAlbums = new IndexedJS(init);